Patricio-Simoes/-100-days-python-pro-bootcamp/Day_029/README.md

 Day 29 was focused on creating a password manager, using the Tkinter module.

-It's a simple password manager, that allows you to store yur entries in a txt file under the format: Website | Email/Username | Password.
+It's a simple password manager, that allows you to store yur entries in a JSON file with Website keys.

 The passwords can be randomly generated and copied to the clipboard, using the pyperclip module.